 TRON: Ares

-If you're into sleek visuals, pulsing electronic music, and the idea of digital lifeforms stepping into our world, "TRON: Ares" might be right up your alley.
-This sci-fi action flick is the third entry in the TRON series and follows a new chapter in the digital saga.
-Directed by Joachim Rønning and starring Jared Leto as Ares, a highly advanced program, the film explores what happens when artificial intelligence crosses over from the digital realm into the real world.
+If you're into sleek visuals, neon-drenched action, and the ever-evolving relationship between humans and artificial intelligence, TRON: Ares might be right up your alley.
+This 2025 sci-fi action flick is the third installment in the TRON franchise and follows in the digital footsteps of its predecessors, TRON (1982) and TRON: Legacy (2010).
+Directed by Joachim Rønning, the film stars Jared Leto as Ares, a highly advanced program sent from the digital world into the real one—marking humanity’s first real contact with AI born from the Grid.

 Showtimes in English at Cinemas in Paris